dcbaker/jsonstreams/docs/source/examples.rst

     import jsonstreams

-    with jsonstreams.Stream(jsonstreams.Type.object, filename='foo') as f:
+    with jsonstreams.Stream(jsonstreams.Type.OBJECT, filename='foo') as f:
         f.write('foo', 1)
         with f.subobject('bar') as b:
             b.iterwrite((str(s), s) for s in range(5))